- Length 1 year full-time

 A minimum of 30 units from completion of 8000-level courses in the subject area LAWS Law;

-A maximum of 12 units from completion of any 8000-level postgraduate course on offer at the ANU
+A maximum of 12 units from completion of any 8000-level courses on offer at the ANU

 *Students who have completed an Australian undergraduate law degree or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from the course list.